franciscompgalante24/franciscompgalante24/README.md

 - ☁️ Currently working as a Cloud DevOps Engineer at Siemens, in Lisbon.

-- 🌱 Enhancing my proficiency in Cybersecurity.
+- 🌱 Enhancing my proficiency in Cybersecurity and Networking.

-- 📚 Graduate with a MSc degree in Eletrical and Computer Engineering from Instituto Superior Técnico, in Lisbon.
+- 📚 Graduated with a Master of Science (MSc) degree in Electrical and Computer Engineering from Instituto Superior Técnico, in Lisbon.

 - 🌊 Outside of the tech sphere, I am passionate about nature, photography, basketball, and Life.